5 Proven Ways to Identify A Toxic Employee In A Job Interview

 The question “Where can you see yourself five to ten years from now?” does more than tell you about your employee’s plans.
 Employees who have a clear vision of their future are also more likely to be more passionate about their work, as they put great value on their career growth—meaning, they are a good fit for the company.

-However, if their goals are focused on their personal development instead of relating to the company, it may mean that they aren’t in for the long-term.
+However, if their goals are focused solely on their personal development instead of relating to the company, it may mean that they aren’t in for the long-term.
 Landing a job in your firm can just be their stepping stone before joining their dream company and even having an increase in their pay.
+While this is not an inherently toxic trait, it is always best to have team players.
+If your "star employee" only looks after themselves, it may be the very factor that makes or breaks your company culture.

 3. Make them tell their weaknesses.